-Adjacent to the 9 acres owned by Ag + Open Space are 10 acres owned by the County of Sonoma and 27 acres owned by Sonoma Water.
-These 46 acres include riparian woodland areas, a flood retention pond, oak woodlands and grasslands.
-Since this property lies within the City of Santa Rosa, the intention at the time of acquisition was that this property would be operated as a nature preserve and public park by Santa Rosa Recreation and Parks Department.
-At this time, there is not an identified recipient for fee title transfer of this property.
+Adjacent to the 9 acres owned by Ag + Open Space are 10 acres owned by the County of Sonoma and 27 acres Ag + Open Space contracts for maintenance and owned by Sonoma Water.
+These 46 acres include riparian vegetation management, including removal of debris, woodland areas, a flood retention pond, oak woodlands managing invasive plant species, and annual fire and grasslands.
+Since this property lies within the City abatement mowing.
+Mowing occurs after consultants of Santa Rosa, the intention at the time of acquisition conduct a nesting bird survey on the property to ensure was that this property would be operated as a nature no birds or nests are present.
+Ag + Open Space has preserve and public park by Santa Rosa Recreation and actively been treating the Preserve's most impactful Parks Department.
+At this time, there is not an identified and invasive species: French broom, English ivy, and recipient for fee title transfer of this property.
+Himalayan blackberry.
+Invasive species management services are provided by volunteers and through contract.